 - In conjunction with charge tips on checks, weekly payroll provides audit transparency regarding direct and indirectly tipped employees.
 It's common practice for an auditor to use an employee's W2 against the payroll register.

-RASI has documented a 26% increase in employee retention for businesses that run weekly payroll, stemming from increased employee satisfaction.
+RASI found a 26% increase in employee retention for businesses that run weekly payroll, stemming from increased employee satisfaction.

 “Additionally, we recommend making Monday or Tuesday your paydays when running weekly payroll.
 This best practice allows operators to compress administrative work into slower days and includes the previous weekend's pay in the check," says Dan Jacobs, Chief Operating Officer of RASI.

-Another emerging payment schedule is the “real time” payment option.
+Another emerging payment schedule is the “real-time” payment option.
 These technologies enable a daily pay period, giving workers access to their wages as soon as their shift is over.
-Getting paid daily means workers are never stuck waiting for money that they've already earned, and helps to lower turnover rates—a huge issue in the restaurant industry.
+Getting paid daily means workers are never stuck waiting for money they’ve already earned, and helps lower turnover rates — a huge issue in the restaurant industry.

 Payroll software is an invaluable tool that helps automate payroll processing to save time and make sure you never miss a payday.
 When your staff scheduling tool integrates with your payroll software, doing payroll is a breeze.

-- Direct deposit information such as a bank routing number and account number.
+- Direct deposit information, like bank routing numbers and account numbers

-Your payroll duties as an employer will look different depending on where your restaurant is located.
+Your payroll duties as an employer will differ depending on your restaurant’s location.
 Look into legal guides and consult a payroll specialist (lawyer, accountant, HR specialist, or another business owner) to make sure you understand your responsibilities.

 How to calculate payments for payroll